PhilippeMonteil/Exploring.WPF/Binding/Doc/Binding.md

 ### 6.5) [ValidatesOnExceptions](https://docs.microsoft.com/en-us/dotnet/api/system.windows.data.binding.validatesonexceptions?view=windowsdesktop-6.0)

+	public bool ValidatesOnExceptions { get; set; }

+> Setting this property provides an alternative to using the ExceptionValidationRule element explicitly.
+The ExceptionValidationRule is a built-in validation rule that checks for exceptions that are thrown during the update of the source property.
+If an exception is thrown, the binding engine creates a ValidationError with the exception and adds it to the Validation.Errors collection of the bound element.
+The lack of an error clears this validation feedback, unless another rule raises a validation issue.

+#### Exemple

     <!-- pas de 'boîte rouge' -->
     <TextBox Text="{Binding Name, ValidatesOnExceptions=False,Mode=TwoWay,UpdateSourceTrigger=PropertyChanged}" Margin="8"/>
     <!-- pas de 'boîte rouge' -->